 The Operation Division of the police department is comprised of multiple units that provide 24-hour patrol and response within the town.
 The mainstay of the Division is the three Patrol Watches, which provide the basis of the agency’s law enforcement and emergency response service.
-Patrol Officers initiate preliminary investigations, investigates traffic collisions, and enforces traffic laws.
-Other units and assignments include the Training Unit, Field Training and Evaluation Program, Aerial Support Team, Emergency Medical Services, Animal Control, and Honor Guard.
+Patrol Officers initiate preliminary investigations, investigate traffic collisions, and enforce traffic laws.
+Other units and assignments include the Training Unit, Field Training and Evaluation Program, mentoring, Aerial Support Team, Emergency Medical Services, Animal Control, Police Motors, mountain bikes, and Honor Guard.
 Additionally officers are assigned to regional efforts such as the Capitol Region Emergency Services Team including Tactical, Crisis Negotiations, and Dive Search and Recovery.
-There are approximately 27 employees assigned to the Division.
+There are approximately 35 employees assigned to the Division.
 It is the mission of the South Windsor Police Department Operations Division to protect and serve anyone within our precinct and region through professional, compassionate and proactive law enforcement.

 Commander of Patrol Operations